videolang/website/blog/_src/posts/2018-06-10-video-v0-2-releace-candidate.md

     Date: 2018-06-10T21:49:43
     Tags: release

+**Update:** We have released a second release candidate.
+This fixes several bugs users have posted on the issue tracker.

 The first release candidate for Video v0.2 has been released!
 You can install it from the command line with:

 ```